TMP301 Machinery and Product Development

 The course is based on a combination of lectures, exercises and demonstrations, and a independent project where the students will apply their skills in construction-technology and engineering design.

 In addition to the course responsible professor, a senior engineer and a lab. engineer participates regularly in the conduction of the course.
 Especially the projects need close individual attention and access to teaching assistance when it comes to calculations and analysis.
-We place great emphasis on being available to the students during office hours.
+We place great emphasis on being available to discuss challenging technical subjects.

 Students must have gained the necessary knowledge in materals technology and engineering, calculation and sizing of machinery parts, technical design and FEM-analysis, either by the relevant TMP/TBM200-courses, or by similar education and/or experience.